pgriess/node-webworker/README.md

 In addition, some nonstandard APIs are provided

    * `onclose()` in the worker (allows for graceful shutdown)
-   * The event passed to `onmessage` handlers optionally conatins an `fd` field indicating the file descriptor sent with this message.
+   * The `postMessage()` method takes an additional optional file descriptor parameter, which will be sent with the message.
+This descriptor will be passed to `onmessage` handlers as an optional `fd` field.
+Handlers receiving messages posted without file descriptors will not see an `fd` field.
+Both the parent and child can send file descriptors using this mechanism.

 ### Installation